Street food in Jordan is an absolute must. A local chef tells us the best things to eat on the street in Amman.

 Where to find it: Ka’ak is something you can find everywhere, as the sellers wander around calling for customers.
 But I would direct you to the source: a small hole-in-the-wall bakery in Swefieh called Abu Abdullah’s Bakery at the very end of Sobhi Al-Omari Street (map).
 Here they bake the ka’ak the traditional way in a pizza-style oven.
 It’s usually ready by 7:30am.

 Probably the most famous food from the Arab world, and beloved all over the globe, hummus is essentially ground-up chickpeas mixed with tahini and lemon juice, creating a thick dip.
 Consumed either in a sandwich or as a dip for pita bread, it often comes with pickles and salad.
 Hummus is a cheap, filling way to eat, keeping you going for a long time.
-And it’s great for vegetarians.
+It’s great for vegetarians, and it’s one of the best street foods in Amman.

 Where to find it: There are many, many places that sell hummus in Amman, but one standout spot is at Abu Jbara on Madina Al Munawara Street in the Um Uthaina area of Amman (map).
 This place often has a line, but things generally move pretty quickly.